Raising

 Training

-By the time it's four months old, it will be big enough (and quite eager) for short visits to pasture with your livestock.
-Around six months old the puppy will be big enough to stay out full time.
-However, it is neither big nor mature enough to actually guard at this time.
-Continue to supervise to ensure that the puppy is staying with and behaving appropriately around your stock.
+By the time he or she is four months old, your puppy will be big enough (and quite eager) for short visits to pasture with your livestock.
+At this age we allow puppies to spend the daytime on pasture but return them to the safety of the barn (always with some livestock) at night.
+Around six months old the puppy should be big enough to stay out full time.
+However, it is neither big nor confident enough to actually guard at this time.
+Continue to keep a close eye on everyone to make sure the puppy is staying with and behaving appropriately around your stock.
 If you already have a mature guardian for the puppy to follow, this will happen naturally.
 If not, it's up to you.

 Many people wonder how much handling is appropriate when training your livestock guardian dog puppy.
 We have heard everything from "never touch the puppy" to "ours sleeps in the house and goes to town with us."
 As mentioned previously, we take a middle-of-the-road approach.
 We believe it is very important to at least be able to handle the dog enough to inspect it, restrain it from time to time, and allow veterinary care.
 Therefore, we do handle our dogs but restrict the handling to when the dogs are with their stock.
 Dogs are given plenty of pets and praise while with the stock but are never allowed to loiter near the house or leave our property.
 We have found this to create a well-balanced dog that is not afraid of or aggressive toward their human owner, yet still strongly bonded to their stock.
+Leash training should be considered essential as well.

 Why Multiple Dogs?